 Division 4: American Hybrids

 American hybrids are hybridized from lily species indigenous to North America.
-These lilies lack fragrance, and the bloom season depends on the planting zone.
+These types of lilies lack fragrance, and the bloom season depends on the planting zone.
 In warmer zones, blooms appear during the latter parts of spring to the beginning of summer.

 In cooler zones, blooms arrive mid-summer.
-These lilies typically hang downwards and fall in the category of “turk’s cap-type,” while others have more funnel-like flowers.
+These types of lilies typically hang downwards and fall in the category of “turk’s cap-type,” while others have more funnel-like flowers.
 Stems are tall ranging between 4 and 8 feet tall.

 L. Canadense/ Canada Lily

 The Canada lily is found native to the Eastern parts of North America.
 It bears downward-facing speckled flowers with colors ranging from yellow to red.
 It can reach up to 4 feet high and naturally grows in moist meadows where there is dappled light.
 The flowers may be borne solitary or in clusters and bloom from June to July.

 Also called Pine lily, this plant grows in the coastal regions of Eastern South America.
 The unique orange blending with yellow flowers have pointed frilled petals that are airily spaced.
 Mahogany red dots appear on the yellow parts of the petals.
 The flowers are solitary and bloom in summer and fall.

 L. Columbianum/ Columbia Lily